In This Article

 Did you know that Sri Lanka's Yala National Park has the highest population density of leopards in the world?
 That's right, this Southeast Asian island nation is home to tons of wildlife—peacocks, elephants, sambars, chital, crocodiles, and rare black-necked storks—which you can spot on safari.
 Yala National Park, the second-largest national park in Sri Lanka, is a six-hour drive southeast of tea country.
 (Yes, that's a long time to spend in the car, but we promise it's worth the hassle.)
 This 400-square-mile protected wildlife sanctuary is home to more than 40 species of rare mammals, including the leopard and sloth bear (an elusive hybrid of the same two animals for which it's named), in a landscape filled with rainforests, grasslands, wetlands, and sandy beaches.

-The city of Galle is quite small, so you could spend a day wandering its rambling lanes, popping into stylish cafes, and touring historic sites like the Dutch Reformed Church, built in 1640, and the Galle Fort, a walled fortress surrounded on three sides by the ocean—where you'll now find young boys playing games of cricket on the lawn.
+Make time to explore the historic city of Galle, a Unesco World Heritage Site and former trading port that's filled with Dutch colonial buildings, ancient mosques and churches, grand mansions, and museums.
+The city is quite small, so you could spend a day wandering its rambling lanes, popping into stylish cafés, and touring historic sites like the Dutch Reformed Church, built in 1640, and the Galle Fort, a walled fortress surrounded on three sides by the ocean—where you'll now find young boys playing games of cricket on the lawn.

 Stay in Colombo